4 minutes to read | Last updated January 6, 2021

 - Control the order of the articles in Articles Panel(“Top down”)

-- Ensure reading order in PDF Tag Tree & Reading Order Panel and test in PDF
+- Ensure reading order is setup in PDF Tag Tree & Reading Order Panel.
+Test frequently in PDF.

 Captions, Graphics, and images

 - Add alt text (in Object Export Options)

 - “Artifact” as decorative all Graphic Design that holds no imagery information in Object Export Options.

 - Anchor them into text thread

 - Update “header and foother setup” to “repeat header row” for the top row of the table.